 To refer to the Healthy Babies Healthy Children Program:

 - send a completed Referral Form for Service Providers to Renfrew County and District Health Unit OR

-RCDHU is now offering by appointment Breastfeeding and Parent Child Wellness Clinics.
+RCDHU is now offering by appointment Parent Child Wellness Clinics.
 Clients can spend one-on-one time with a Public Health Nurse and get support as well as answers to questions about feeding, sleeping, crying and other parenting inquiries.
-The clinics are open to families with children age zero to six.
+The clinics are open to families with children age zero to transition to school.